 To provide the required voltage to the application, an LDO is integrated.
 The LDO can be enabled and disabled using the LDOEN pin.
-The LDO output voltage can be set via register 0x01 over the range of 1.2 V to 3.6 V, see [Table 14](#) as well as [Section 7.3.7](#).
+The LDO output voltage can be set via the hardcode pins [Section 7.3.7](#).

 The LDO is supplied from V{BAT} and can deliver 200 mA with a dropout voltage below 300 mV.
 Optimal closed-loop stability requires the LDO capacitor value to be 47 μ F. The capacitor should be placed as close as possible to the VLDO pin.